publiccodenet/blog/_posts/2021-04-12-notes-from-community-call-1-april-2021.md

   - Community call
 ---

-# 1 April 2021 Standard for Public Code community call - internal notes
+# Notes from the Standard for Public Code community call - 1 April 2021

 ## Attendees